budget planningproperty coststransfer feesThailand taxes

 Budget Planning for Buying Property in Thailand: Complete Cost Breakdown

-The headline price of a Phuket condo is not what you actually pay.
-Between transfer fees, taxes, lawyer costs, furniture, sinking fund, and early management fees, the real total runs 8–15% above the list price — and that is before the first year of ownership costs.
-Most buyers who budget only the purchase price face a significant shortfall at handover.
+Quick answer: The headline price of a Phuket condo is not what you actually pay.
+Between transfer fees, taxes, lawyer costs, furniture, sinking fund, and early management fees, the real total runs 12-20% above list price, before the first year of ownership costs.
+Most buyers who budget only the purchase price face a shortfall at handover.

 This guide breaks down every cost, with specific numbers for $100,000, $200,000, and $500,000 property purchases.